-Oregon county pays $100K for ‘Blue Lives Matter’ flag
+Oregon county pays $100K over Blue Lives Matter flag

 She alleges that when she raised the issue at work, her colleagues harassed her for her views, causing her extreme stress and health issues.

-Guion-Pedgure’s supervisor in the Department of Community Justice didn’t remove the flag, which had been hung up by a probation officer.
+Guion-Pledgure’s supervisor in the Department of Community Justice didn’t require the flag to be taken down.

-As part of the agreement, Guion-Pedgure must resign but can reapply for a job with Multnomah County.
+As part of the agreement, which was approved Thursday, Guion-Pledgure must resign but can reapply for a county job.

 She had worked for the department for eight years as a corrections technician.

-Note: This story has been updated with the correct spelling of plaintiff’s last name to Guion-Pledgure, instead of Guion-Pedgure.